kriskowal/gtor/README.md

 (If a homophone is a disaster, what are synonymous homophones?)

 The current time or temperature are examples of **continous behaviors**.
-Animation frames and morse code are an examples of **discrete signals**.
+Animation frames and morse code are examples of **discrete signals**.

 ## Primitives